vmpires/TelegramPythonPoke-Bot/README.md

 # TelegramPythonBot

-A simple Telegram bot in Python.
+An Old School Pokédex Telegram bot in Python hosted on Heroku.